 The perfect workshop for beginner photographers, The Assembly Hall are excited to partner with award winning photographer, Clare Barker Wells to bring you 'Photography for Beginners'.

-This 2-part workshop series for beginners allows you to get to know your camera and learn how to take beautiful photos with the auto setting turned off.
-Learn the principles and basic rules of photography and how to apply them to capture special moments in everyday life.
+This 2-part workshop series for beginners covers everything you need to take your photos from ‘ordinary snapshot’ to ‘beautifully created image’.
+Come and learn how to find the most flattering light, create interesting compositions and get to know your camera so that you can take beautiful photos with the auto setting turned off.
+Learn the principles and basic rules of photography and how to apply them to capture special moments in everyday life, whether you're using your iPhone or a DSLR camera.

 You don't need a fancy camera to attend this workshop, as the best camera is the one you already own.
 With extensive teaching experience, Clare will guide you over two separate sessions allowing you to practice what you've learnt in-between workshops and to give you the confidence you need.